Open-Source-Armada/OSA-Shoggoth-Mk1/README.md

 Armoured using known methods of meta plating, including big plate health, voxel armour, segmented and layered plating and plasma/rail sacrifice plates.

-Its primarlily plated using a char core with alloys across the front face of the ship, alloys are on the second side/rear armour.
+Its primarlily plated using a char with alloys across the front face of the ship.

-132 m/s max speed using T2 thrusters.
+108 m/s max speed using T3 thrusters.

-2187055.25 kg in weight.
+4172631 kg in weight.

-Two small prop tanks for 2 million prop, 40 mins estimated flight time.
+4 small prop tanks for 4 million prop, 1 hour estimated flight time.

-4 T1 fuel chamber, 8 T1 generators, 8 T1 enhancers, 1 hour 10 mins estimated fight time.
+6 T1 fuel chamber, 18 T1 generators, 6 T1 enhancers, 50 mins estimated fight time.

 Basic script for current Fuel/Prop times.